opendatacube/datacube-ows/docs/cfg_layers.rst

 to handle various network proxying or data-migration scenarios where the URLs visible to the OWS server are different to the URLs at indexing time.

-The "url_patcher" config element is set using OWS's `function configuration format
+The "patch_url_function" config element is set using OWS's `function configuration format
 <https://datacube-ows.readthedocs.io/en/latest/cfg_functions.html>`_.
 The function is expected to take a string containing an unpatched url and return a string containing the patched url.

-"url_patcher" is optional, the default is None, meaning use ODC urls unpatched.
+"patch_url_function" is optional, the default is None, meaning use ODC urls unpatched.

 Note that the same function is applied to all products for the layer.
 Multi-product (or separate masking product) scenarios that require a different patching paradigm